MDIMACat/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	12.Listing of files from newest to oldest
 	13.Print out the words that appear once in a list 14.Display lines that have a pattern
+	15.Display nuber of lines with "bin" in them